 This week’s article is by Arthur F. Rothberg, Managing Director, CFO Edge, LLC.

-Discussed in this week’s full PDF…
+Reviewed in this week’s full article…

 … is how determining if a transaction is a good fit requires weighing M&A pros and cons, assembling the right M&A advisory team and performing thorough due diligence.